Le Lavoir @ Gites de La Hoguette – Home 233010 Cottage

 Description from owner

-• MINIMUM STAY OF 2 NIGHTS.
-SHORT LETS (less than a week) POSSIBLE: do enquire. • A comfortably restored half-timbered building, on the grounds of the 18th-century manor of La Hoguette in the Pays d'Auge area.
-Perfect for your romantic getaways. • Each accommodation is absolutely private, with its own garden, amongst the safe and spacious surroundings of an attractive park and apple orchard. • From your garden, enjoy the outstanding panoramic views of the village church amidst the quiet unspoilt countryside, take-in a breath of our fresh air, marvel at the famous Norman ever-changing light.
+• A comfortably restored half-timbered building, on the grounds of the 18th-century manor of La Hoguette in the Pays d'Auge area.
+Perfect for your romantic getaways. • Each of the 2 accommodations is absolutely private, with its own garden, amongst the safe and spacious surroundings of an attractive park and apple orchard. • From your garden, enjoy the outstanding panoramic views of the village church amidst the quiet unspoilt countryside, take-in a breath of our fresh air, marvel at the famous Norman ever-changing light.
 On warm days, rest in the shade of the apple-tree, and on cooler days, enjoy the fire-place inside.
 Take a walk through the orchard to the swing set, meet our two friendly Shetland ponies in the field nearby, who eagerly await treats. • Baby and toddler equipment provided: highchair, wooden cots, changing station, baby-bath, safety gate. • We are dog-friendly.
-Blankets and throw covers are provided. • 10 minutes from amenities, the market-town of Saint-Pierre-sur-Dives and local restaurants.• Centrally located for sightseeing Normandy: Deauville, Honfleur (35 miles), beaches (Cabourg, 25 miles), the Landing Beaches (35 miles), Monet's Giverny (65 miles), Mont Saint-Michel (85 miles). • If le Lavoir is booked and there are only 2 or 3 of you, you can upgrade to our larger home, Tripadvisor 233009, for the price of the small one : please enquire. • Gites de France 2016 accreditation: 3 épis. •
+Blankets and throw covers are provided. • 10 minutes from amenities, the market-town of Saint-Pierre-sur-Dives and local restaurants.• Centrally located for sightseeing Normandy: Deauville, Honfleur (35 miles), beaches (Cabourg, 25 miles), the Landing Beaches (35 miles), Monet's Giverny (65 miles), Mont Saint-Michel (85 miles). • If le Lavoir is booked and there are only 2 or 3 of you, you can upgrade to our larger home, Tripadvisor 233009, for the price of the small one : please enquire. • Gites de France 2017 accreditation: 3 épis. •